onderest/Turntable/README.md

 # Introduction

-This is my journey of building a turntable.
+This is my project of building a turntable.
 My old one has a few flaws that i want to solve, it doesn't keep constant speed, and its bearing is pretty bad, and my wife doesn't think it fits the theme of our living room.
 So, a new and improved one will be my next project.

 problems to solve: